 It doesn’t matter what changes you make to your site.
 Or how simple or complex the design is.
 The speed of a website should always be the first priority.
 If a site is already loading at a great speed, then maintain it.
 If not, then find out the factor which is slowing down your loading time.

 According to research, 53% of people click out of a website that takes more than three seconds to load.
 As these seconds increase, the bounce rates also increase at a fast rate.
 Any heavy images or flashing lights can be the reason behind this inconvenience.
 However, if we talk about how you can cut down your page loading time.
 It can be done by eliminating unnecessary elements and simplifying the web design.
 A simple web design has higher conversion rates and loads faster.

-I can’t stress about this enough, about how important testing is.
+I can’t stress enough, how important testing is.
 It’s like all your efforts going in vain.
 Just because of not making sure what the end results look like.
 And how the customer experience is going to be now.

-To wrap up, if you use the above-discussed strategies to develop your mobile friendly website, you are pretty much good to go.
-These are some things that are often overlooked at.
+To wrap up, if you use the above-discussed strategies to develop your mobile-friendly website, you are pretty much good to go.
+These are some things that are often overlooked.
 Somehow, if you are not optimizing your site for mobile users.
 You are definitely missing out on an immense amount of traffic.
 On non-desktop devices, this can lead to a significant decrease in conversion rates.
 Almost every type of website needs to be optimized.
 And to do this effectively, it is important to understand all of these key factors.
-As they make a major impact on your site’s loading time, customer experience, traffic, and conversion on your mobile friendly website.
+As they make a major impact on your site’s loading time, customer experience, traffic, and conversion on your mobile-friendly website.